hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

   - Limit the monthly spend of each Terraform workspace
 - HashiCorp customers are using Sentinel to avoid enforce standards:
   - Enforce mandatory tags on resources provisioned by Terraform
-  - Mandate that all modules come from a Private Module Registry
+  - Mandate that all modules come from a Terraform Private Registry

 **# List of allowed resources** <br>
 **allowed_list = ["aws_instance", "azurerm_virtualmachine", "google_compute_instance"]**